TopoHedralLabs/topohedral-linalg/docs/website/docs/user-guide.md

 ---

-## The `Field` trait
+## Scalar types and the `Field` trait

-`Field` is the scalar element bound used throughout the library.
-It requires the four arithmetic operators and their assignment variants, negation, and a partial order:
+Matrix storage and structural operations are available for `Copy` element types.
+This includes the numeric types below and `bool`.
+Numeric operations use the stricter `Field` trait, which requires the four arithmetic operators and their assignment variants, negation, and a partial order:

 ```
 Field = Add + Sub + Mul + Div + AddAssign + SubAssign + MulAssign + DivAssign + Neg + PartialOrd + PartialEq